shivannis/xandr-docs-public/xandr-docs/articles/monetize/monetize-insights-for-publishers.md

 rejections that are generally caused by buyer behavior.
 This tab helps
 to:

-- show issues for a buyer on specific publishers.
+- Show issues for a buyer on specific publishers.
-- include issue resolution help, time-series chart, and creative preview.
+- Include issue resolution help, time-series chart, and creative preview.

 For more information on **Demand